Commission for a Renewed Lutheran Church

 “…To direct the Church Council to establish a Commission for a Renewed Lutheran Church comprised of leaders of diverse representation from all three expressions that, working in consultation with the Conference of Bishops and the Church Council, shall reconsider the statements of purpose for each of the expressions of this church, the principles of its organizational structure, and all matters pertaining thereunto, being particularly attentive to our shared commitment to dismantle racism, and will present its findings and recommendations to the 2025 Churchwide Assembly in preparation for a possible reconstituting convention to be called under the rules for a special meeting of the Churchwide Assembly.”
 [CA22.01.06]

-The Commission for a Renewed Lutheran Church (CRLC) met in Chicago April 4-6, 2024.
+The Commission for a Renewed Lutheran Church (CRLC) met in person in Chicago on August 8-10, 2024.
 Each meeting opened with conversation, prayer, and holy reflection on our work together.

 • The meeting opened with worship and Holy Communion.